revaturelabs/interviewquestions/Python/Python - File Handling/Read.md

 f = open(r, "d:\Python\test.txt")
 ```

-> In the above program, 'r' makes the string as raw string, which means, there is no special character in the string.
+> In the above program,'r' makes the string as raw string, which means, there is no special character in the string.

 </details>